Winter 2012

 - Read more about the Document Object Model.

-- Review the previous week two workbook suggested solutions as we did in class.
+- Review the week two homework suggested diagramming solutions of examples we did in class.

 - Diagram the JavaScript examples page we used in Week One and e-mail me your attempt before next week's class.